Lutschlon/Lutschlons_EverythingCanDieAlternative/README.md

 - `.Despawn` - Toggle if the model of the enemy should get forced to despawn after its death
 - `EnableDespawnFeature` - Master Switch to enable or disable the despawn functionality as a whole

+> nwnt.EverythingCanDieAlternative_Enemy_Control.cfg<br>
+- `Enable` - Experimental feature, that allows you to deactivate this mod for specific enemies to preserve their original health/hit behavior

 <br>Everyone needs to have this mod installed for it to work

 ## Known Issues